Posts

 Tyres that are not inflated to the proper pressure can result in increased rolling resistance, which requires a greater amount of fuel to move the vehicle.
 This may lead to an increase in both the cost of fuel and the amount of carbon emissions produced.

-One of my Tyre Pressure Tips is that have been inflated to an excessive level can also lead to a variety of issues, including a decrease in the vehicle’s ability to steer and brake, as well as an acceleration of the wear rate.
+One of my Tyre Pressure Tips is that tyres that have been inflated to an excessive level can also lead to a variety of issues, including a decrease in the vehicle’s ability to steer and brake, as well as an acceleration of the wear rate.
 A harsher ride, which can be uncomfortable for passengers, is another side effect of having tyres that are inflated to their maximum levels.

 Maintaining the appropriate pressure in the tyres is another crucial aspect of safe driving.